Apache Configuration Structure

 - Directory blocks cannot be nested within each other.

 - Directory blocks can be nested within

-If you need further control over specific files within a directory on your server, you can use the
+If you need further control over specific files within a directory on your server, use the

 <Files> directive.
-This controls the behavior of the web server with regards to a single file.
+This directive controls the behavior of the web server with regards to a single file.
+The

 <Files> directives will apply to any file with the specified name.
 For instance, the following example directive will match any file named

 roster.htm in the filesystem:

 - Files Directive in an Apache Configuration file

 <Files roster.htm> Order Allow,Deny Deny from all </Files>

 If enclosed in the